Ash-KODES/METAKART/README.md

 ## 🛠️ Installation Steps

-1. Fork the project
+1. Fork the project.
-2. Clone the project
+2. Clone the project.
-3. Navigate to the project directory `cd METAKART`
+3. Navigate to the project directory `cd METAKART`.
-4. Install dependencies with `npm install`
+4. Install dependencies with `npm install`.
-5. Run `node index.js`
+5. Run `node index.js`.

 ## 🛡️ License